ParedesGab/PP1/README.md

 - They allow the user to learn about the habitat, reasons of being together and more importantly, the uniqueness of this symbiosis,

 - To make it more interactive, each feature card has a "fun fact" that is highlighted in bold and next to a star from Font Awesome.

+- Two publications are referenced and linked.

 - These features are in fact seminal findings of the *Laxus*-Thiosymbion research.
 As such, they will likely remain as the site is updated, but more features will be added as new research emerges.